HomeDing/homeding.github.io/dev/index.md

 ## About the Web UI

-> Implementing the Web UI funtionality is almost as important as implementing the Arduino code for the firmware.
+> Implementing the Web UI functionality is almost as important as implementing the Arduino code for the firmware.
 >
 > There is a list of articles on how the HomeDing library works and is built and provides some useful functionality: